browserengineering/book/book/animations.md

  of transform animations.
 First create a demo that exhibits the bug, and then fix it.
 One way to fix it is to enter "assume overlap mode" whenever an animated transform paint chunk is encountered.
-This means that every subsequent paint chunk is assumed to overlap the animating one, and therefore can't merge into any `CompositedLayer` earlier in the list than the animating one.
-Another way is to run overlap testing on every animation frame in the browser thread, and if the results differ from the prior frame, re-do compositing and raster.[^css-animation-transform]
+This means that every subsequent paint chunk is assumed to overlap the animating one (even if it doesn't at the moment), and therefore can't merge into any `CompositedLayer` earlier in the list than the animating one.
+Another way is to run overlap testing on every animation frame in the browser thread, and if the results differ from the prior frame, re-do compositing and raster.
+ [^css-animation-transform]

-[^css-animation-transform]: And if you've done the CSS animations exercise, and an animation is defined in terms of a CSS animation, you can analytically determine the bounding box of the animation, and use that for overlap instead.
+[^css-animation-transform]: And if you've done the CSS animations exercise, and a transform animation is defined in terms of a CSS animation, you can analytically determine the bounding box of the animation, and use that for overlap instead.

 *Avoiding sparse composited layers*: our browser's algorithm currently always merges paint chunks that have compatible ancestor effects.
 But this can lead